 This policy brief is part of a series of documents produced by the OECD and the European Commission on inclusive entrepreneurship.
 The series includes policy briefs on youth entrepreneurship, senior entrepreneurship, social entrepreneurship, evaluation of inclusive entrepreneurship programmes, access to business start-up finance for inclusive entrepreneurship and entrepreneurship by the disabled as a well as a report on ‘The Missing Entrepreneurs’.
 All these documents are available in English, French and German.
 They are available at http://www.oecd.org/cfe/leed/inclusive-entrepreneurship.htm

-This publication is available in printed format in English.
+This publication is available in electronic format in EN.
+FR and DE.

 The purpose of this document is to provide technical guidance on the three kinds of simplified costs applicable to the ESI Funds and to share the best practices with a view to encouraging Member States to use simplified costs.

 As part of the package on "Coping strategies with crisis", this study analyses experiences of unemployment in a recession and is based on a qualitative survey of a sample of over a hundred unemployed people from selected EU Member States.

 The study presents strategies that unemployed people in Europe are using to cope with the current crisis.
 It analyses the lifestyles of the respondents and the resources and services available in their economic, social and institutional environment, as well as social ties and family solidarity.
 The analysis is illustrated with respondents' verbatim statements.

 As part of a package on "Coping with the crisis", this qualitative Eurobarometer survey explores how households are coping with the economic crisis, in particular those who have been worst affected and those who have been made unemployed or are unable to find work.
 Fieldwork consisted of a series of focus groups conducted in seven EU Member States: France, Germany, Greece, Ireland, Portugal, Romania and Spain.